Intelligence Community Pushes to Keep Surveillance Powers

 For Laperruque, disclosing the number of Americans impacted by an ostensibly foreign program is a necessity.
 “It’s shocking that a mere 9 months from expiration, the [intelligence community] will still not make a firm commitment to reveal how many Americans are subject to incidental collection under Sec 702,” he wrote in an email to Foreign Policy.

-Photo credit: Getty/Adam Berry
+Photo credit: ADAM BERRY/Getty Images